materials

 "A world where materials are in harmony with nature."
 Wouldn’t that be amazing?
 I truly believe, that biophilic designers can specify this change, and also help scale innovation to make this happen.

 The global plastics crisis is stark: over 400 million tonnes of plastic are produced annually, with a staggering 99% being fossil-based and 91% never recycled.
 The plastics industry contributes 3.4% of global greenhouse gas emissions, equivalent to 1.8 billion tonnes of emissions.
-Hao Ding, Global Marketing Director at Total Energy Corbion, unveils the potential of Polylactic Acid (PLA) - a bio-based material that could help how architects and designers approach sustainability.
+Hao Ding, Global Marketing Director at TotalEnergies Corbion, unveils the potential of Polylactic Acid (PLA) - a bio-based material that could help how architects and designers approach sustainability.
+According to a new Life Cycle Assessment, PLA reduces carbon footprints up to 85% compared to conventional plastics.

 PLA stands for Poly Lactic Acid, a bio-based plastic material made from renewable resources like sugarcane or corn.
 Specifically, as Hao explained in the interview, it's produced through a process of fermenting plant sugars to create lactic acid, which is then polymerised into a plastic-like material.
 Unlike traditional petroleum-based plastics, PLA is: